Skip to Main Content

 Borrowing From Other Libraries

 Materials that are not available at Lewis & Clark, including checked-out and missing items, may be borrowed from other libraries via Summit.
-This consortium of 39 academic libraries in Oregon, Washington, and Idaho provides materials to current students, staff, and faculty only.
-Items normally arrive at the library service desk within three to five business days.
+This consortium of academic libraries in Oregon, Washington, and Idaho provides materials to current students, staff, and faculty.
+Items typically arrive at the library service desk within three to five business days.
 You can find Summit materials, along with L&C items, in Primo.
 Students, staff, and faculty may also borrow materials on-site at any Summit library with an L&C ID card.

 Books, journal articles and other materials not available through Summit may be available via interlibrary loan.
 You can find materials available at libraries around the world and submit requests using WorldCat.
 Not all textbooks are available to borrow.
 Give this option a try, but the bookstore and course reserves are your best bet for getting your textbooks.